gpetrofski/Event-Driven-Architecture-PoT/Labs/Lab_01_Event_Streams/README.md

 ---

+---
-##### OPTIONAL.
-Connect using another TOPIC
+##### OPTIONAL Lab - Try to connect using another TOPIC
 As you have generate credentials to consume event from a specific topic, you should not be able to access another topic.
 You can test to connect to another existing TOPIC with the same credentials, for example the **CANCELLATIONS** TOPIC.
 You should receive an authorization error.

 ![Kafka Demo App - Consumer Authorization Error](resources/images/consumerauthorizationerr.png)

----

-> [!IMPORTANT]
+>[!IMPORTANT]
-> Reconnect your application with your TOPIC to EventStreams, we will use this connection on the last part of the lab.
+>Reconnect your application with your TOPIC to EventStreams, we will use this connection on the last part of the lab.

 ### 7. Consumer monitoring